mellemeewis/final-project/REPORT.md

 ## Design
 ### Work Flow
 The below image is a visualization of the flow within the application.
-All the screen and are presented, how they can be reached is indicated by arrows.
+All the screen and are presented, the possible navigation between the views is indicated by the arrows.

 <img src="/doc/WorkFlow.png"/>